6RD not working in latest snapshots

 Using CenturyLink for 6RD so not limited to Charter.
 Upgraded from an August 2012 build to Sun Jul 28 13:41:21 EDT 2013 via auto-update method.
 Haven't upgraded beyond since I've been following forum thread: http://forum.pfsense.org/index.php/topic,58393.15.html

-#29 Updated by Will Wainwright almost 6 years ago
+#29 Updated by Will Wainwright about 6 years ago

 Well that's quite the disappointing news.